raybun/handheld.quest/content/posts/best-dock-usb-c-hub-for-steam-deck/index.md

 It's a common issue with USB-C&nbsp;🡺&nbsp;HDMI&nbsp;adapters, at 30&nbsp;Hz you'll get 30&nbsp;FPS tops, which will feel particularly sluggish in the menu UI and obviously isn't great for gaming.
 I went down that rabbit hole before, trying to find a decent hub to allow me to work from my M1&nbsp;Mac, using a TV as my 4K&nbsp;monitor.

 I hooked up my power brick and voila, charging at full speed.
+Note that the Steam Deck will, at least at the current state, request 15 Volts from the dock.
+This means that it will get a maximum of 45 Watts and some of that will be reserved to power potential other peripherals.
+According to the specs, this dock will reserve up to 8 Watts.
+In my tests so far, the Deck charges quickly with my 65W Anker Atom power plug (I like charging my phone on the power plug's secondary port).

 ## Does the Steam Deck have a "Docked Mode"?